 The frequency and number of sessions that we offer is dependent on several factors, such as the nature of the difficulty and your readiness for change.
 You may discuss the frequency and number of sessions with your primary clinician when you create your wellness plan and this initial plan may be re-evaluated and changed if needed.
 Our mandate is to offer short term support and counselling, which could range from one session to ten or more, depending on the circumstances.
 If you require or prefer long-term support, we can help connect you with resources within the community.

 Yes.
-Both female and male clinicians are available.
+You can meet with a clinician based on your preference for their gender identity.
 When booking your initial consultation, please let the receptionist know.

 Can I see a French speaking counsellor?

 Yes.
-Both male and female counsellors are available to students who would prefer to speak in French.
+Counsellors are available to students who would prefer to speak in French.
 When booking your initial consultation, please let the receptionist know.

 Can I meet with a LGBTQ-affirming counsellor?

 Yes.
 While our entire team has experience working with LGBTQ students, we have a group comprised of several LGBTQ-affirming clinicians (PRIDE team) who share a special interest in assisting this community.
 When booking your initial consultation, please let the receptionist know you want to meet with a member of the PRIDE team.

 Due to limited resources and long wait times, we only accept requests to switch clinicians in exceptional circumstances.
 For more information about this process, as well as examples about issues you may be experiencing and how to address them with your clinician, visit our Clinician Transfer Requests page.

 If you still wish to make a request, you can do so through our feedback form.

 What type of training do the graduate students doing their field placements have?